A few days ago, I wanted to make something new for dinner. Feeling inspired, I hopped over to YouTube to watch a pasta-making tutorial.

 Sell online courses about your niche: If you’re known for creating content about a specific topic, create an online course to share your skillset with your audience on a deeper level.

-With digital products, courses, and membership communities, you have full control over what you produce and when.
-You can also earn more money on each sale, as opposed to chasing pennies from ads .
+With digital products and courses, you have full control over what you produce and when.
+You can also earn more money on each sale, as opposed to chasing pennies from ads.

 Want to give it a try?
-Get your free Podia account today .
+Start your 30-day free trial of Podia today.

 How to become a content creator